 Solution 4: Reset NVRAM and PRAM

-Step #3: Now turn on Mac, and hold down the Option+Command+P+R keys for about 20 seconds.
+Step #3: Next, turn your Mac Power ON, and quickly hold down the Option+Command+P+R keys for about 20 seconds.
 Release when you hear startup chime on Mac.

 Step #4: Wait for a minute, Mac will restart.

-Still, if you are unable to fix the iPhone keeps connecting and disconnecting issue, then make an appointment at Apple Genius Bar and get it fixed.
+Still, if you are unable to fix the iPhone keeps connecting and disconnecting on Mac issue, then make an appointment at Apple Genius Bar and get it fixed.

 Solution 5: Reinstall MacOS that Repair Corrupted System

-Take action on MacOS software, Repair the MacOS without erase data that saved on Macintosh HD drive.
-To do that follow the below steps and backup all important data to Time Machine for the security purpose.
-Reinstall MacOS will take a time because it’s depends on internet connection speed, During the Reinstall MacOS request your Mac first download latest compatible MacOS to Mac and install on Mac after that.
+Take action on MacOS software, Repair the MacOS without erasing data that is saved on the Macintosh HD drive.
+To do that, follow the below steps and backup all important data to Time Machine on Mac for security purposes.
+Reinstall MacOS will take time because it depends on internet connection speed, During the Reinstall MacOS request your Mac first download the latest compatible MacOS to Mac and install it on Mac after that.

-- Go to Apple Logo on Mac and Click on Restart option.
+- Go to Apple Logo on Mac and Click on the Restart option.

-- Second option is “Reinstall MacOS“. – Reinstall a new copy of MacOS.
+- The second option is “Reinstall MacOS“. – Reinstall a new copy of MacOS.

 Solution 6: Create a New Admin Account and Try Again

-Your Mac will create new directory for the New Admin Account that we create from primary Administrator account. also all the settings that doesn’t overwrite from your main account.
-That’s why i recommend to use different Apple ID for the testing purpose, after that we can change to our primary Apple ID under the System Preferences > Profile.
+Your Mac will create a new directory for the New Admin Account that we create from the primary Administrator account.
+Also, all the settings don’t overwrite your main account.
+That’s why I recommend using different Apple IDs for testing purposes.
+After that, we can change to our primary Apple ID under the System Preferences > Profile.

-- Go to Apple Logo on Mac and click on System Preference.
+- Go to Apple Logo on Mac and click on System Settings/Preference.

-- Next Click on Users & Group option.
+- Next, Click on the Users & Group option.

-- Unlock the Lock, Tap on Lock at bottom left corner of the windows. and Enter Mac Password to authorise it.
+- Unlock the Lock; tap on the Lock icon at the bottom left corner of the windows.
+And Enter Mac Password to authorize it.

-- After that Click on + icon to add new User. also Select Admin type “Administrator”, Username and New Password for New Admin account.
+- After that, Click on the + icon to add a new User.
+Also, Select Admin, type “Administrator”, Username, and New Password for New Admin account.

 - That’s it.

 Now Switch to New Account, Go to Apple logo on Mac > Lock Screen.
-Click on New Admin account and use it for Backup and Restore the device using Finder like primary admin account.
+Click on the New Admin account and use it for Backup and Restore the device using Finder, like the primary admin account.

 Step #2: Tap “General”.